wongatron/calendar/15-kramdown.md

 ## What's Kramdown?

-Kramdown is a library / gem and command line tool that lets you convert plain text with formatting conventions in markdown (`.md, .mkdwn, .markdown`) to hypertext (`.html`), latex (`.html`) or unix manpages too.
+Kramdown is a library and command line tool that lets you convert plain text with formatting conventions in markdown (`.md, .mkdwn, .markdown`) to hypertext (`.html`), latex (`.html`) or unix manpages too.
 Thanks to [Thomas Leitner](https://rubygems.org/profiles/gettalong) {% avatar gettalong size=20 %}
 for publishing more than 50+ releases since 2009 - leading to today's version 1.16+